Alternate Fellowship Campaigns, pt. 2

 Then humanity discovered how to manipulate the magic that Cardia left behind.
 Only a small percentage of people could actually cast spells, but it was enough to force the Barbarous back.
 Mages became sorcerer-kings who built grand empires all across Raxia.

 About 3,000 years ago, the Magic Civilization abruptly ended at its height.
-Nobody is certain why, though this ending coincides with the appearance of the Abyss: a botched summoning opened a portal to another plane, and daemons came pouring out.
+Nobody is certain why, though this ending coincides with the appearance of the Abyss: a botched summoning opened a portal to another plane, and Daemons came pouring out.
 The magic kingdoms worked together to create the Wall in the North Wall of the Abyss, which (mostly) contains the Abyss and the daemons within.
-The Wall is tended by Tiens, a nearly immortal race created by fusing humans with daemons.
+The Wall is tended by Tiens, a nearly immortal race created by infusing humans with Astrayed powers.

 Another thousand-year dark age ensued, until someone invented technology that could control magic.
 This so-called “Magitech” allowed anyone to use magic through a device called a magisphere.
 The proliferation of Magitech forced the Barbarous underground.
 Humanoids created a civilization with magical trains and airships and huge shining cities and all sorts of cool magipunk/Buck Rogers stuff.